01 of 10

 10 of 10

 If you like cork anywhere, you'll love it in a bedroom.
-It's softer and quieter than solid wood yet is just as warm and inviting.
-Modern themes call for cork patterns and colors similar to bamboo or maple flooring, while a traditional scheme might be right for the look of cherry, walnut, or even wide-plank pine.
+It's softer and quieter than solid wood, yet is just as warm and inviting.
+Modern themes call for cork patterns and colors similar to bamboo or maple flooring, while a traditional scheme might be best served with colors reminiscent of cherry, walnut, or even wide-plank pine.